deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 ## Disabling WebRTC worked in February on all platforms but ...

-FILL500 is used [on Android](https://github.com/deltachat/deltachat-android/blob/605008074ec122b196e65e86e7c6c9ae9789d068/res/raw/webxdc_wrapper.html#L63-L65) and [Electron-based Desktop](https://github.com/deltachat/deltachat-desktop/blob/4e40c4304b2e41ede7ec896f9ce28fd7552fbf1f/static/webxdc-preload.js#L91-L104) For webkit/iOS (used by Safari), DISABLE-WEBRTC mitigations [work differently](https://github.com/deltachat/deltachat-ios/blob/59ce95cf7e02e3c4799aea2ca1bfed1087506928/deltachat-ios/Controller/WebxdcViewController.swift#L135-L144): the `RTCPeerConnection` object is removed from JavaScript namespaces such that web apps can not get a reference to `RTCPeerConnection` objects at all.
+FILL500 is used [on Android](https://github.com/deltachat/deltachat-android/blob/605008074ec122b196e65e86e7c6c9ae9789d068/res/raw/webxdc_wrapper.html#L63-L65) and [Electron-based Desktop](https://github.com/deltachat/deltachat-desktop/blob/4e40c4304b2e41ede7ec896f9ce28fd7552fbf1f/static/webxdc-preload.js#L91-L104).
+For webkit/iOS (used by Safari), DISABLE-WEBRTC mitigations [work differently](https://github.com/deltachat/deltachat-ios/blob/59ce95cf7e02e3c4799aea2ca1bfed1087506928/deltachat-ios/Controller/WebxdcViewController.swift#L135-L144): the `RTCPeerConnection` object is removed from JavaScript namespaces such that web apps can not get a reference to `RTCPeerConnection` objects at all.
 The mitigation consisted in a just a few lines of code when creating the web view.

-Beginning February 2023 Delta Chat apps on all platforms were released containing the various DISABLE-WEBRTC mitigations.
+Beginning February 2023 Delta Chat apps on all platforms were released containing DISABLE-WEBRTC mitigations.

 Meanwhile [OpenTechFund](https://www.opentech.fund/) had thankfully agreed to contract [Cure53](https://cure53.de) to perform a thorough security audit of our mitigations and of webxdc security and privacy promises in general.
-No compromise against our Disable-WebRTC mitigations was found but it wasn't the end of an already exhausting story ...
+No compromise against our Disable-WebRTC mitigations was found but it unfortunately wasn't the end of an already exhausting story ...

-## DNS-prefetching marks another major exploit found by Cure53
+## DNS-prefetching marks another exploit

 <img src="../assets/blog/2023-05-20-chrome-sandbox.png" width="240" style="float:right; margin-left:1em;" />
 Security auditors from Cure53 found another issue